PARK SANTIAGO NEIGHBORHOOD ASSOCIATION BY-LAWS

 Hospitality Committee: Welcomes new and returning neighbors to our neighborhood, plans social events, provides for refreshments at PSNA meetings, and coordinates with other Committees regarding specific hospitality needs.

-Election & By-Laws Committee: Maintains membership rosters, Organizes and oversees the declaration and election of officers to the General Board, annually reviews the by-laws making recommendations to the General Board, and coordinates updates of membership dues roster with the Treasurer.
+Election & By-Laws Committee: Maintains membership rosters, organizes and oversees the declaration and election of members to the General Board, annually reviews the by-laws making recommendations to the General Board.
 Works closely with the Communication Committee to encourage neighborhood participation and representation.

 Traffic & Development Committee: Serves to review traffic and development related issues and make recommendations for action.
 Keeps the General Board apprised of all development that may impact the neighborhood.
 Works with all agencies to mitigate all development concerns in favor of the neighborhood goals.
 Should attend ETAC meetings.